Shoh-star/Dropout-risk-predictor/README.md

 ## Deployment
 This app is ready for Streamlit Cloud.
 Just connect this repo and select `app.py` as the entry point.
 ## CSV column requirements:
-Your CSV file columns must EXACTLY MATCH the following columns:
+Your CSV file's columns must EXACTLY MATCH the following columns:
 1. Student_ID
 2. Full_Name
 3. Application order